Responsibilities, Schooling, Requirements, and Salary

 What Degree Do You Need to Be a Medical Claims Examiner?

-If you’re a Medical Assistant interested in taking your career in a different direction while remaining within the medical industry, you will find that you are already well-aligned to make the switch to becoming a medical claims examiner.
-While some employers may require only a high school diploma or its equivalent, many employers prefer candidates who already possess diplomas or degrees related to the medical field.
+If you’re a Medical Assistant interested in taking your career in a different direction, you are already well-aligned to make the switch to becoming a Medical Claims Examiner.
+While some employers may require only a high school diploma or its equivalent, many prefer candidates with certificates or degrees related to the medical field.

-Insurance companies and hospitals require medical claims adjusters to follow strict guidelines, and they’ll provide specific training for the candidates they hire.
-The knowledge you’ve gained during your education as a medical assistant and your thorough understanding of the larger medical field will be highly valued by employers when applying for the position.
+Insurance companies and hospitals require Medical Claim Examiners to follow strict guidelines, and they’ll provide training for the candidates they hire.
+The knowledge you’ve gained during your education as a Medical Assistant and your thorough understanding of the larger medical field will be highly valued by employers when applying for the position.

 Why is Medical Claims Examiner a Great Alternative Career Path for Medical Assistants?

-When insurance companies hire health claims examiners, most highly qualified candidates come with either insurance or medical backgrounds.
+When insurance companies hire Medical Claims Examiners, many candidates have insurance or medical backgrounds.
 Prospective employers will highly value the knowledge of medical terminology you’ve gained as an MA and your overall familiarization with the medical field.
 Candidates should also be detail-oriented people who possess strong administrative skills.

-Medical assistants making the jump to medical claims examiners will take satisfaction in knowing that they’re still working for the patients benefit.
-Insurance examiners play an essential role in helping people get back to good health while also protecting their financial interests with fair and honest insurance coverage.
+Medical Assistants making the jump to Medical Claims Examiners will take satisfaction in knowing they’re still working for the patients’ benefit.
+Insurance examiners play an essential role in helping people get back to good health while protecting their financial interests with fair and honest insurance coverage.